-3.9 Passive (user worked and footpath) level crossings
+3.7 Passive (user worked and footpath) level crossings

-- G 3.9.1 Crossing users at these level crossings can use them safely providing a sufficient sighting time exists.
-The available sighting distance and time will have been assessed against the existing permissible speed and will be reassessed against any increased permissible speed. - G 3.9.2 This assessment would lead to one of the following conclusions: - a) The sighting distance and time is still sufficient for the higher permissible speed; - b) Additional sighting distance and time can be achieved at minimal cost, for example by vegetation clearance;

-- c) Additional sighting distance and time can only be achieved with significant expenditure; - d) It will not be possible to achieve the required sighting distance and time, so the crossing could only be regarded as acceptably safe for a higher permissible speed by the provision of additional technical controls such as a telephone or miniature stop lights. - G 3.9.3 The impact on risk of a higher permissible speed will be considered using a risk assessment such as the All Level Crossing Risk Model (ALCRM). - G 3.9.4 If additional telephones are proposed at passive level crossings then signaller workload is an important consideration. - An increase in permissible speed for the remainder of a line of route, but retaining the existing permissible speed approaching one or more passive level crossings, can lead to a more complex speed profile than that which existed previously with the following possible consequences (see 3.13 for guidance on driveability): - a) The route becomes less easily driveable; - b) An increase in the number of instances where the train must brake and accelerate, with additional wear and tear and fuel consumption, leading to increased carbon impact; - c) A more complex and less easily comprehensible speed profile, increasing the possibility of over-speeding and an increased risk to level crossing users as a consequence. - G 3.9.6 Retaining the existing permissible speed approaching a passive level crossing can lead to a situation in which the speed reduction would require the provision of Advanced Warning Indicators and associated AWS (see RIS-0734-CCS). - At a considerable number of passive level crossings, a temporary speed restriction (TSR) has been imposed because of sighting deficiencies that cannot be overcome without significant investment.
+- G 3.7.1 Crossing users at these level crossings can use them safely providing a sufficient sighting time exists.
+The available sighting distance and time will have been assessed against the existing permissible speed and will be reassessed against any increased permissible speed. - G 3.7.2 This assessment would lead to one of the following conclusions: - a) The sighting distance and time is still sufficient for the higher permissible speed; - b) Additional sighting distance and time can be achieved at minimal cost, for example by vegetation clearance; - c) Additional sighting distance and time can only be achieved with significant expenditure; - d) It will not be possible to achieve the required sighting distance and time, so the crossing could only be regarded as acceptably safe for a higher permissible speed by the provision of additional technical controls such as a telephone or miniature stop lights. - G 3.7.3 The impact on risk of a higher permissible speed will be considered using a risk assessment such as the All Level Crossing Risk Model (ALCRM). - G 3.7.4 An increase in permissible speed for the remainder of a line of route, but retaining the existing permissible speed approaching one or more passive level crossings can lead to a more complex speed profile than that which existed previously with the following possible consequences (see 3.10 for guidance on driveability): - a) The route becomes less easily driveable; - b) An increase in the number of instances where the train must brake and accelerate, with additional wear and tear and fuel consumption, leading to increased carbon impact; - c) A more complex and less easily comprehensible speed profile, increasing the possibility of over-speeding and an increased risk to level crossing users as a consequence. - G 3.7.5 Retaining the existing permissible speed approaching a passive level crossing can lead to a situation in which the speed reduction would require the provision of Advanced Warning Indicators and associated AWS (see RIS-0734-CCS). - G 3.7.6 At a considerable number of passive level crossings, a temporary speed restriction (TSR) has been imposed because of sighting deficiencies that cannot be overcome without significant investment.
 When reviewing an existing permissible speed profile, which would not include any TSRs, these TSRs will be very relevant, as they can result in a complex speed profile with a greater degree of deceleration and acceleration due to the increased permissible speed.
-The effect could also be to reduce or completely eliminate any benefits of a reduced journey time from a higher permissible speed over the remainder of the route. - G 3.9.8 Addition of a new TSR to manage issues at a crossing is not likely to be acceptable. - G 3.9.9 RIS-0775-CCS sets out requirements for provision of the Train Protection and Warning System (TPWS) at TSRs including those associated with a level crossing.
+The effect could also be to reduce or completely eliminate any benefits of a reduced journey time from a higher permissible speed over the remainder of the route.